A fan’s guide – the club from early doors to today

 A right-back under Terry Christie at Meadowbank, manager John Coughlin arrived as manager in 2007.
 Two years later, his side won a penalty shoot-out in front of 1,500 at Ochilview to beat Cowdenbeath in the Third Division play-offs.

 A leaky defence almost put the Warriors in the same situation in 2015-16, Stenhousemuir finishing a point above doomed Cowdenbeath.
+The inevitable happened the following season, then again in 2019, interspersed by a late play-off win over Queen’s Park at Hampden to jump back for a brief stay in League One.

 Ground Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

-Capacity is 4,000.
+Capacity is just under 4,000.
 In theory, this can be increased by using the space where the North Stand used to be.
 In practice, crowds rarely break four figures.
 The pitch, like so many in Scotland, is artificial.

-getting there
+getting here

 Going to the ground – tips and timings